 Everything should be self-evident.
-The output_dim property of an inner product layer specifies the dimension of the output.
+The output\dim property of an inner product layer specifies the dimension of the output.
 Note the dimension of the input is automatically determined from the bottom data stream.

-Note for the first inner product layer, we specifies a Rectified Learning Unit (ReLU) activation function via the neuron property.
-An activation function could be added to almost all computation layers.
+For the first inner product layer we specify a Rectified Linear Unit (ReLU) activation function via the neuron property.
+An activation function could be added to almost any computation layer.
 By default, no activation function, or the identity activation function is used.
-We don't use activation function for the last inner product layer, because that layer acts as a linear classifier.
+We don't use activation an function for the last inner product layer, because that layer acts as a linear classifier.
 For more details, see Neurons (Activation Functions).